wpm/mycroft/README.md

   The same GloVe vectors are used to embed the tokens in the text.
   A softmax layer uses the average of the token embeddings to make a label prediction.

+The hyper-parameters of these models are specified by command line parameters.
+Command line parameters can also be passed in as a text file, one parameter per line, with the text file name prefixed with an @ sign, e.g. `mycroft @my-args`.

 Evaluation on training and validation sets returns the classification accuracy and the cross entropy loss.

 Run `mycroft demo` to see a quick example of the command line syntax and data formats.